-S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower known as “Space Shot”
+S&S Sports Power, Inc. was founded with the creation of the first pneumatic launch tower, “Space Shot."

 1994